alex-ber/PythonPackageSyncTool/README.rst

 Than create file config.yml near your script (see data/config.yml) or provide all parameter using command line argruments.
 Use ':' in places where you should naturally write '==' (see explanation below).

 Parammeters 'source' and 'destination' are required.
+You should also provide (requirements) file for 'source'.

 'mutual_exclusion' has default value True.

-And create requirements-src.txt and put it near your script.

 ====

 After you'll go to the directory with driver script (whether provided or that you've just written).
 Type

+Note: I'm assuming hear that you have config.yml as in data/config.yml.

 chmod 755 driver.py